Inselnova Wiki

 • Last-island protection.
 A Governor's final settlement cannot be seized.
 The Council will not ratify a charter that would leave a ruler without territory.

 • Moving the capital.
 A Governor may relocate their capital to any other island they own through the Realm > Holdings tab.
 The old capital loses its protection and becomes vulnerable, while the new capital gains it.
-This can only be done once every 48 hours.
+This can only be done once every 48 hours, and the transfer is refused while hostile fleets are inbound to any island under that Governor's command.

 Envoy Vale